inbrainai/inBrainSurveys_SDK/README.md

 # Usage

+## Regular surveys
+For best user experience InBrain recommend to check is any surveys available before showing WebView.
+It can be done using **checkForAvailableSurveys(completion: @escaping ((_ hasSurveys: Bool, _ error: Error?) -> (Void)** method.

-There 2 options to present InBrain WebView:
+InBrain provides 2 options for present InBrain WebView:
 1) Using  **showSurveys()** function.
-In this case InBrain WebView will be presented from *inBrainDelegate*, if it's an UIViewController subclass, or from *UIApplication.shared.keyWindow?.rootViewController* if not.
-If the SDK unable to get UIViewController using both this options - message at the console will be shown;
+In this case InBrain will try to get top UIViewController from the hierarchyю If the SDK unable to get top UIViewController - message at the console will be shown;
-2) Using  **showSurveys(from viewController: UIViewController)**.
+2) Using  **showSurveys(from viewController: UIViewController)**

 Sample code:
 ```